CyrilDoce/Project-Data-analyst/README.md

 # Project-Data-analyst

-# Cleaning using Excel (Data Cleaning - Excel and SQL server.xlsx) :
+# Cleaning the data (see RAW AMAZON DATA.csv) using Excel (see Data Cleaning - Excel and SQL server.xlsx) :

 # Check for duplicated values
 Highlight the entire table and hover over data at the top and click "remove duplicates" under the data tools